-Subsection (b) reaffirms the fundamental principle that a presently exercisable general power of appointment is an ownership-equivalent power.
-Consequently, subsection (b) provides that property subject to a presently exercisable general power of appointment is subject to the claims of the power holder's creditors, to the extent that the holder's property is insufficient.
-Furthermore, upon the power holder's death, property subject to a general power of appointment exercisable by the power holder at death (e.g., in the holder's will) is subject to creditors' claims against the holder's estate to the extent that the estate is insufficient.
-In each case, whether the power holder has or has not purported to exercise the power is immaterial.
+Subsection (a) reaffirms the fundamental principle that a presently exercisable general power of appointment is an ownership-equivalent power.
+Consequently, subsection (b) provides that property subject to a presently exercisable general power of appointment is subject to the claims of the powerholder's creditors, to the extent the powerholder's property is insufficient.
+Furthermore, upon the powerholder's death, property subject to a general power of appointment is subject to creditors' claims against the powerholder's estate (defined with reference to other law, but including costs of administration, expenses of the funeral and disposal of remains, and statutory allowances to the surviving spouse and children) to the extent the estate is insufficient, subject to the decedent's right to direct the source from which liabilities are paid.
+In each case, whether the powerholder has or has not purported to exercise the power is immaterial.

-Subsection (c) states an important exception.
-If the power is subject to an ascertainable standard, the power is treated for purposes this article as a nongeneral power, and the rights of the power holder's creditors in the appointive property are governed by Sections 504(a) and (b).
+Subsection (b) states an important exception.
+If the power is subject to an ascertainable standard within the meaning of 26 U.S.C. § 2041(b)(1)(A) or 26 U.S.C. § 2514(c)(1), the power is treated for purposes of this article as a nongeneral power, and the rights of the powerholder's creditors in the appointive property are governed by Sections 504(a) and (b).